Evolution Strategies at the Hyperscale: Experiments

-We apply EGGROLL for LLM finetuning of RWKV-7 \citep{peng2025rwkv7gooseexpressivedynamic} models in two reasoning tasks: countdown and GSM8K.
-The RWKV architecture is a recurrent model that, compared to transformers, is especially suited to parallelization due to the fact that any memory otherwise spent on the KV cache can be used to evaluate population members.
-The training curves of EGGROLL and GRPO in countdown are shown in figure \ref{fig:eggroll_countdown}.
-EGGROLL fine-tuning on an RWKV-7 1.5B model converges to a higher validation accuracy of 35\% (v.s.
-23\%) under the same hardware and wall-clock time in the countdown task.
-Similarly, figure \ref{fig:eggroll_gsm8k} shows that EGGROLL outperforms GRPO on GSM8K fine-tuning.
+We apply EGGROLL to finetune an RWKV-7 \citep{peng2025rwkv7gooseexpressivedynamic} LLM on two reasoning tasks: countdown~\citep{gandhi2024streamsearchsoslearning} and GSM8K~\citep{cobbe2021gsm8k}.
+RWKV is a recurrent model that is better suited to parallelisation than transformers because any memory otherwise spent on the KV cache is used to evaluate population members.
+Figure \ref{fig:eggroll_countdown_1} shows that EGGROLL fine-tuning on an RWKV-7 1.5B model converges to a higher validation accuracy of 35\% (vs.\ 23\%) given the same hardware and wall-clock time in the countdown task.
+Similarly, Figure \ref{fig:eggroll_gsm8k} shows that EGGROLL outperforms GRPO on GSM8K fine-tuning.
 Our scoring function draws parallels to the group relative advantage of GRPO.
 In particular, to score a set of noise directions, $E \equiv \{E_1, \hdots, E_n\}$, we first compute their accuracies, $\{s_{1, q_i}, \hdots, s_{n, q_i}\}$, on $|q|=m$ questions, creating a matrix of scores $S \in \mathbb{R}^{m\times n}$.
-We then compute the $z$ score per question, with the main difference that we use the global variance $\bar{\sigma}$, and average over all the questions to compute the final score for the noise direction $E_{i}$:
+We then compute the normalised score per question, with the main difference that we use the global variance $\bar{\sigma}$, and average over all the questions to compute a score for the noise direction $E_{i}$:

-This scoring function has the purpose of weighting all questions within the same batch the same across population members.
+This scoring function weights all questions within the same batch the same across population members.
+We use this recipe to train a 14 billion parameter RWKV 7 model on the DeepScaleR dataset and evaluate in more challenging maths reasoning tasks.
+In this regime, GRPO is infeasible due to the extra memory used by the Adam optimiser \cite{kingma2014adam}.
+Using a thinking budget of 5000 tokens for training and evaluation, our fine-tuned 14B model improves from 13\% to 30\% accuracy on AIME24, from 7\% to 33\% accuracy on AIME25 and from 11\% to 13\% accuracy on HMMT25 after training on 32 GPUs for 12 hours (Figure \ref{fig:eggroll_hard_reasoning_14B}).
+On 7B models, we outperform GRPO using 128 GPUs for 24 hours (Figure \ref{fig:eggroll_hard_reasoning}).

+In \cref{sec:vllm-exps}, we achieve similar performance to GRPO when fine-tuning Qwen Transformer models, and additionally demonstrate that EGGROLL can directly optimise for pass@k, a known limitation of GRPO~\citep{yue2025limit-of-rlvr}.
+Beyond language models, we also fine-tune a finance world model into an agent for high-frequency trading that directly optimises for PnL; see ~\cref{sec:eggroll_trading} for more details.